Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 Green nature in the boxes, pink separated part of brain connected only by a single strand.
 That's V's colors.
 "Night City" *is in and of itself* the center for behavioral health, made apparent by being made in red/cyan.
 That's the system/game/interface colors.
+The top left of the logo depicts a disconnected Watson - a bridge that V will eventually cross.

 Lets review: